 -Scroll down to the second and third post to read options 2. and 3.

-I am offering Custom E-tuning/Remote tuning specifically for the 2005-2010 Legacy GT and similar OBXT models.
+I am offering Custom E-tuning/Remote tuning specifically for Subaru models including the 2002+ WRX, 04+ Forester XT, 04+ STI, 05-12 Legacy GT and similar OBXT models.
 My main objective is customer service and being safe above all else while providing a quality Tune.

-I am offering Opensource and Cobb Accessport Stage1 and Stage2 and Stage 3 Stock *injectors* Performance E- tunes which will loosely follow the “staged” upgrade path for the 2005-2009 LGT/OBXT.
+I am offering Opensource and Cobb Accessport Stage1 and Stage2 and Stage 3 Stock *injectors* Performance E- tunes which will loosely follow the “staged” upgrade path for the these Subaru models.
 The factory ecu limits power output even at stock levels and with the proper calibration you can unlock better drivability and power without changing anything mechanically.

 Stage1 E-Tune - stock with no performance modifications/stock filter or oil-less panel filter

-Stage 3 Stock fuel E - tune - includes upgrade stock like turbo’s *vf52,BNR16G,vf48,vf39 etc as well as all modifications listed in the stage two upgrade path.
-A Stock Intake still performs VERY well at this level and there is not a huge performance increase between stock and aftermarket.
+Stage 3 Stock fuel E - tune - includes upgrade stock like turbo’s for the Legacy GT,Outback XT and Forester XT's *vf52,BNR16G,vf48,vf39 etc as well as all modifications listed in the stage two upgrade path.

 PLEASE MAKE SURE YOU CAN ACCESS YOUR ECU AND ALL THE SOFTWARE IS COMPATIBLE BEFORE PURCHASING THE TUNE, AFTER AN OPEN SOURCE OR COBB AP E-TUNE IS SENT OUT THERE IS NO REFUNDS FOR ANY REASON.
 THIS SITUATION WILL ONLY COME UP EVERY ONCE IN A GREAT WHILE BUT CAN WASTE TIME AND MONEY ON BOTH SIDES.
 THIS CAN COME INTO PLAY IF YOUR ECU HAS BEEN LOCKED WITH A COBB TUNE WHEN TRYING TO CONVERT TO OPENSOURCE OR IF YOUR LAPTOP HAS ISSUES WITH LOADING THE SOFTWARE/DRIVERS NEEDED.
 THIS IS A PRECAUTIONARY MEASURE PUT IN PLACE TO MAKE SURE EVERYTHING WILL BE ABLE TO BE LOADED/TESTED AND TUNED.

-Revisions/emails will be sent out from 5pm to 10pm MST Monday through Friday and as needed on Saturday.
+Revisions/emails will be sent out from 5pm to 10pm MST Monday through Friday.
 The 2-3 day “rev time” will be based off these hours. *ie: logs sent late at night will be filed first thing the next morning but will be considered the next day’s business*.
-It will be very rare to receive any revisions on Sundays.

 This Forum contains almost all the answers to the questions you may have so please search and Read The FAQ below .
 If you have any pre-tune questions please post them here rather than email me, that way others may learn from your questions and it may get added to the FAQ below.
 Any Post-tune questions should be emailed *NOT PERSONAL MESSAGED* directly to me and that is the preferred method of communication rather than cluttering up the this thread since those will be more specific questions to your particular application/mods/etc.